Where The Ohio Sports Betting Bill Stands

 Ohioans have been anticipating sports betting for quite some time now.
-With both sides of the state Congress in favor of the betting bill, it is only a matter of time for it is passed.
+With both sides of the State Congress in favor of the betting bill, it is only a matter of time before it is passed.
 Unfortunately, it is not as easy as it seems.

 What to Expect from Ohio Sports Betting?

 The details of the new sports betting bill is up in the air.
 Although there is speculation around some details, one certain thing is that the Ohio Casino Control Commission will be overseeing sports betting.